SETI/rms-tools/cspyce/AAREADME.txt

   programmers can still opt to use CSPICE's error handling mechanism if they wish to.

-- All spyce functions can handle positional arguments as well as arguments passed by name.
+- All cspyce functions can handle positional arguments as well as arguments passed by name.

-- All spyce functions have informative docstrings, so typing help(function) provides useful information.
+- All cspyce functions have informative docstrings, so typing help(function) provides useful information.

-- Many spyce functions take sensible default values if input arguments are omitted.
+- Many cspyce functions take sensible default values if input arguments are omitted.

 - The CSPICE concepts of "windows" and "cells" are not needed in Python.
 In CSPICE, these allow a function to return a variable amount of information, which the program can then iterate through.
-The spyce counterpart of each of these functions simply returns a complete list of the results.
+The cspyce counterpart of each of these functions simply returns a complete list of the results.

 ENHANCEMENTS

-In addition, the spyce module takes advantage of features of the Python language to provide numerous options about how the functions perform their work.
+In addition, the cspyce module takes advantage of features of the Python language to provide numerous options about how the functions perform their work.
 These options include:

 - Whether to return a CSPICE-style error condition or to raise a Python exception.